 You do as many reps as possible for 20 seconds, and then rest for 10 seconds for four minutes total (that's eight sets total).
 You can try each movement on its own—or combine them all.

-This one comes from Pat Vellner and consists of:
+This workout to burn fat comes from Pat Vellner and consists of:

 5 rounds, as fast as possible, of: